Overview of the Fellowship

 Yes, you may apply to the program if you still meet all the eligibility requirements.

-If I applied to a 2014 Summer Academy, participated in it but was not selected to be a fellow, can I apply to a 2015 Summer Academy?
+If I applied to the 2014 or 2015 Summer Academy, participated in it but was not selected to be a fellow, can I apply to the 2016 Summer Academy?

 No. Students who participate in a Summer Academy may not re-apply to the program, but may be considered for opportunities at the museum in the future.